wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/troubleshoot-issues-mobile-devices/includes/2-troubleshoot-access-exchange-online.md

 > [!TIP]
 > You can also use the Classic Exchange admin center to configure these default settings, and to customize Quarantine notification messages.

-If some users' devices are not able to gain access, review the state of the devices by using:
+If some users' devices aren't able to gain access, review the state of the devices by using:

 ``` powershell
 Get-Mobiledevice | ft UserDisplayName, DeviceOS, ClientType, DeviceAccessState, DeviceAccessStateReason`